debops/debops/docs/ansible/roles/debops.keyring/defaults-detailed.rst

   ``keybase`` parameters are specified.

 ``url``
   Optional.
 The URL where a given GPG key can be found.
+The ``id`` parameter still needs to be specified for the ``apt_key`` Ansible module to work as expected.

 ``keybase``
   Optional.
 The name of the `Keybase`__ profile which should be used to lookup